 Mango is often referred to as ‘king of fruits” and for good reason.
-These Mango Nectar Juice Cubes are rich with vitamins, minerals and antioxidants.
-It’s great to have a stash of mango juice cubes on hand when it’s not mango season to add to water, smoothies and juice blends.
+This Mango Nectar Juice Cubes recipe is quick and easy to make and the frozen mango juice cubes are great to have on hand to add to water, smoothies and juice blends.

 The flavor of mango is matchless.
 Just one bite out of the juicy orange flesh of a mango should make a fan out of anyone.